 Emily, the child labor my niece helping to sand the shelves before the application of polyurethane:

 Final assembly, I found the easiest way to assemble the shelf was to insert the pipe into the footer and slide on the flanges and shelves separately adding the header last.
-I was sick out of my skull while doing this part, apologies for the lackluster photos.

 In the interest of full disclosure – Simplified Building provided me with a discount (read: I still paid for them, just not retail) on the Kee Klamp fittings used in this project.
 In exchange for the discount I agreed to document the project here on adamslab.io and instructables.com.
 This project was conceived and planed using Kee Klamps and would be using Kee Klamps purchased from Simplified Building regardless of the discount Simplified Building graciously extended me.
-Thinking about it, I got off like a bandit because I’m not doing anything I wouldn’t have done anyway.